So, you are interested in learning how to start a blog? Well, you’re in the right place!

 Feels great, doesn’t it?
 But what now?

-If WordPress is new to you, learning a few basics will be helpful (But don’t worry the material below is just meant to get you familiar with your new blog platform, the real learning will be done in the WordPress Academy with high-quality video tutorials).
+Learning a few basics will be helpful (But don’t worry the material below is just meant to get you familiar with your new blog platform, the real learning will be done in the Blog Academy with high-quality video tutorials).

-This is the first thing you should see once you log into the WordPress dashboard:
+This is the first thing you should see once you log into the dashboard: